AlbertoValero/neptune_final_project/readme.md

 ## Material and Methods

-This is the native code used for the Fig. 3
+This is the native code used for generating Fig. 3

 	index.html#